zaozao's avatar

 i don't think "effectively" changes the meaning of this sentence, and it sounds more natural to leave it out.

 The way they express themselves makes me laugh;).
 And I effectively learnted a lot of new words from reading their comments.
+The way they express themselves makes me laugh.
+And I effectively learned a lot of new words from reading their comments.

 People use both learnt and learned but learned is supposedly seen as more correct.